-At the corporate level (until 2015), the Company fundamentally has 3 forms of establishing risk tolerance levels, which are complementary to one another:
+Gamesa essentially has 3 ways of establishing risk tolerance levels, which are complementary to one another:

-- The Company declares its risk tolerance level through specific policies, which were updated and approved in September 2015, including: - General Risk Control and Management Policy - Corporate Tax Policy - Investment and Financing Policy - The establishment of objectives or in conformity with strategic regularity for indicators used in monitoring some risks: - EBITDA, EBIT, net amount of the business figure, financial expenses, net financial debt, own funds, CAPEX. - MW sold (units, type of product/platform, geographical area, etc.), MW in maintenance, contracts signed, quantity and quality of the MW in stock, MW installed in farms, MW in construction. - Non-quality costs, target costs, margin of contribution. - Frequency index, severity index.
+- The Company declares its risk tolerance level through specific and regularly revised policies and internal rules and regulations, including: - General Risk Control and Management Policy - Corporate Tax Policy - Investment and Financing Policy (exchange rate, credit and interest risks) - Gamesa Excellence Policy (Health & Safety, environmental respect, quality and energy efficiency) - Code of Conduct - Crime Prevention and Fraud Policy - The establishment of objectives or in conformity with strategic regularity for indicators used in monitoring some risks: - EBITDA, EBIT, net amount of the business figure, financial expenses, net financial debt, own funds, CAPEX. - MW sold (units, type of product/platform, geographical area, etc.), MW in maintenance, contracts signed, quantity and quality of the MW in stock, MW installed in farms, MW in construction. - Non-quality costs, target costs, margin of contribution. - Frequency index, severity index.

-• The use of metrics established in the Risk Control and Management Procedure for assessing the impact according to a series of criteria so that the result, once combined with their likelihood of occurrence, can assess risks as high or moderate when they are considered to exceed the tolerance and thus require mitigation plans.
+The use of metrics established in the Risk Control and Management Procedure for assessing the impact according to a series of criteria so that the result, once combined with their likelihood of occurrence, can assess risks as high or moderate when they are considered to exceed the tolerance and thus require mitigation plans.
+For a certain risk identified and assessed as elevated or moderate, and for which there is also a risk limit that has been or is expected to be exceeded, as many mitigation actions as necessary should be established until the risk returns to its tolerance level.

-Following the revision and update of some of the Company policies in September 2015, responsibilities received additional definitions insofar as the risk tolerance levels.
+Following the revision and update of the Risk Control and Management Policy in September 2015, responsibilities received additional definitions insofar as highlevels risk tolerance levels or ones that should be applied to the entire group.
 Some salient aspects of this revision:

-- The Board of Directors approves the specific policies from which the risk levels that the Corporation considers acceptable are derived (risk tolerance criteria) and are aimed at maximizing and protecting the economic value of Gamesa within a controlled variability. - The Gamesa Executive Committee will define the specific numerical values for the risk limits stated in the specific policies and/or in the annually set objectives and may decide to modify these values and authorize that, exceptionally, they are exceeded, after a report to the Audit and Compliance Committee, taking into account the proposals of the affected divisions. - The Audit and Compliance Committee ensures that the risk control and management policies identify the risk levels that the company considers acceptable in accordance with its Corporate Governance Standards. - In accordance with these guidelines, each Group company must approve, in their corresponding governing bodies, the specific risk limits applicable to each one and implement the necessary control mechanisms to ensure compliance with this general policy for risk control and management and the specific limits that affect them. - E.5 Indicate the risks, including tax-related risks, arising during the period.
+- The Board of Directors approves the specific policies from which the risk levels that the Corporation considers acceptable are derived (risk tolerance criteria) and are aimed at maximizing and protecting the economic value of Gamesa within a controlled variability. - Gamesa's Delegated Executive Committee will define the specific numerical values for the risk limits stated in the specific policies and/or in the annually set objectives and may decide to modify these values and authorize that, exceptionally, they are exceeded, after a report to the Audit and Compliance Committee, taking into account the proposals of the affected departments.
+In this context, Gamesa's Delegated Executive Committee defined the specific numeric values of the risk limits associated with the Investment and Financing Policy in 2016. - The Audit and Compliance Committee ensures that the risk control and management policies identify the risk levels that the company considers acceptable in accordance with its Corporate Governance Standards. - In accordance with these guidelines, each Group company must approve, in their corresponding governing bodies, the specific risk limits applicable to each one and implement the necessary control mechanisms to ensure compliance with the general policy for risk control and management and the specific limits that affect them.